cepdnaclk/e16-3yp-qurantine-tracker/3 Software Design/Mobile Application/README.md

 ![Splash](img/Splash.PNG)

-## How it looks 0n a physical device
+## How it looks on a physical device

   * Android (version 10)
    ![Physical](img/Physical.PNG)